katmakhan/firebase-course/Firebase Cloud Function/Image Uploader/Readme.md

-### Create `Private KEY`
+### Create `Private KEY` for `Firebase ADMIN SDK for NODE`
+- To generate a private key file for your service account

-- Firebase > Project Settings > Service accounts > Fierbase ADMIN SDK
+- In the Firebase console, open Settings > [Service Accounts](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk).
-- Then click on `Generate new private key` for node.js
+- Click `Generate New Private Key`, for `Node Js`
+- Then confirm by clicking Generate Key.
+- Securely store the JSON file containing the key.
-- Because the cloud function we are writing is in javascript
+- Because the `cloud function` we are writing is in `javascript`

+For mode details checkout [Firebase admin setup](https://firebase.google.com/docs/admin/setup)

 ### Copy the `package names`
-- Copy the `package.json` with latest modules
+- Copy the `package.json` in the repo
 - If its not working, Kindly update them with latest modules
 - go to npm website to find the latest vesrions of the modules